Health Benefits of Alkaline Water: Proven Science Explained

 Is Alkaline Water Safe?

 For most healthy adults, alkaline water is generally considered safe when consumed in moderation.
-The key is balance.
-Extremely high pH water is not automatically better, and people with kidney disease or other medical conditions should speak with a qualified healthcare professional before making it a daily habit.
+The key is balance — extremely high pH water is not automatically better, and more is not always more.